 Lack of Mufflers

-Having said that, nuisances must also receive some attention.
-The Motor Vehicle Act Regulations do help somewhat in this regard.
-They state that the opinion of an inspector as to whether the engine and exhaust noise is "greater than that made by other vehicles in good condition of comparable size, horsepower, piston displacement or compression ratio shall determine whether exhaust gases are expelled with excessive noise."
-This standard is fairly straight forward, wouldn't you think?
+When a decibel meter is not available to take the measurements to see if a vehicle complies, the opinion of an officer as to whether the engine and exhaust noise is "greater than that made by other vehicles in good condition of comparable size, horsepower, piston displacement or compression ratio shall determine whether exhaust gases are expelled with excessive noise."

-Unfortunately, this is not so.
-In my experience, a conviction for not having a muffler at all is difficult to obtain, and an unnecessary noise conviction based on the opinion of an inspector is virtually impossible.
-I have never had a civilian witness available to bolster the opinion, and perhaps that is what is missing for a conviction.
+In my experience, a conviction for not having a muffler at all is difficult to obtain, and an unnecessary noise conviction based on the opinion of an officer is very unlikely.
+I have never had a civilian witness available to give evidence, and perhaps that is what is missing for a conviction.